 Write Advice: romance author Heidi Rice on finding the confidence to write

-In preparation for the launch of our new Introduction to Writing Romance online course, we invited Professional Writing Academy tutor and prolific romance novelist Heidi Rice to talk with our students.
+In preparation for the launch of our new Writing Romance online course, we invited Professional Writing Academy tutor and prolific romance novelist Heidi Rice to talk with our students.
 Ranging from writing believable characters and relationships, gaining the confidence to write a whole novel, to how much help you can expect from your editor, Heidi shares advice that’s sure to inspire any ambitious writer.

 - Learn to write fresh contemporary romance

 - Explore what makes compelling characters

 - Discover what makes a bestselling romance

 Q – Hi Heidi, thanks for coming along!
 I’m interested in how you create your characters.
 Do you use questionnaires, or other techniques to release your creativity?

 Heidi Rice – It’s my pleasure, and that’s a great question.
 I’m a real pantser (i.e., seat of your pants writer), and I tend to write myself into the story.
 I’ll usually start with a basic opening hook idea, and from there I can build the characters organically.
 Ultimately, who they are as people is all constructed from their pasts, their likes and dislikes, etc. At first they just feel like a series of characteristics, but once they start to interact with each other I get a feel for their voice, and their backstory starts to develop.
 Once I know that I can begin to understand who they really are, and what motivates them.
 But, that can be a constantly evolving thing.
 Sometimes I don’t know until right at the end a story why they have done something or other.
 That’s what makes it exciting (and maddening).
 Obviously, though, every writer is different.